hiredmaybe67/hiredmaybe67.github.io/prestigeTrap.md

 Everyone is optimizing for what already exists instead of building something new.
 No one wants to take risks when there’s a clearly defined “winning path” in tech careers.

-So we all end up chasing:
-- the same roles
-- the same companies
-- the same version of success

-And then we wonder why everything in tech starts to feel the same.
+So we all end up chasing the same roles, the same companies, and the same version of success; and then we wonder why everything in tech starts to feel the same.

 ## What’s the Cost of Chasing Prestige?